S.E. Shires trombone review

 Shires S1YLM 7.75

 This is also a nice bell, but not my first choice.
-It is a bit more mellow and lacks some of the bouncyness which I fancied with the more lightweight S1YLW 7.75 bell.
+It carries a slightly mellower tone and doesn’t quite capture the same bounciness that I admired in the lighter S1YLW 7.75 bell.

 Michael Davis’s signature trombone

-Michael Davis told me that he is so pleased with this trombone that he actually sold both his King 2B and 3B!
+Michael Davis told me that he is so pleased with this trombone that he bid farewell to both his trusty King 2B and 3B.
 Try it out – it might very well be your dream horn!
 I found this trombone to be clearly superior to my otherwise beloved King 2B (anniversary model with silver bell, a copy of their own legendary Silversonic from the sixties), but I also found out that my way of playing was better supported by a slightly bigger horn, and I therefor ended up with a .500 bore slide and 7 3/4” bell.
 The Michael Davis model has a .495 bore and 7,5” bell.

 Shires trombone slide: lightweight or not?

 I once tried a lightweight slide on my King 2B, and I found it to be a poor solution with a weaker, less defined sound and attack.
-That made me believe that lightweight is just not the way to go unless you are very weak or never play louder than a whisper.
+That made me believe that lightweight is just not the way to go unless you have crazy weak arms or never play louder than a whisper in space.

 Steve Shires spinning bells in the factory